Monday, March 20

 Image hosting by Photobucket

 It's a great necklace.
 I love it!
 I wore it to church last Sunday, and my pastor's wife said how beautiful it was.
 And God spoke to me that I needed to give it to her.
 I hesitated.
 But this week, I knew I had to obey God.
 This woman is very special to me.
 I have been pretty close to her the past few years.
 I love her.
 I admire her as a mom.
 She is a good woman.
-I don't always agree with her husband, but I try not to let that have an affect on our relationship.
-God told me to give her my most precious posession right now.
+God told me to give her my most precious possession right now.
 That necklace represents the place I feel I belong.
 That necklace represents the country where God has placed my heart.
 That necklace makes me feel like a beautiful woman.
 I get a lot of compliments on it.
 But it's just a necklace.
-And I looked my pastor's wife in the eye, crying, and gave her that representaion of my calling.
+And I looked my pastor's wife in the eye, crying, and gave her that representation of my calling.
 And she cried too when I explained to her what it means to me for her to have it.

 Give.
 Give everything.
 Try to outgive God.